TreeHacks/hackpack-ios/README.md

 * anything else you can think of

 If you want to learn a bit more about Swift and iOS development, check out some of the details we've added in the project in this repo.
 See how we made our `Main.storyboard` scalable with [constraints](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithSimpleConstraints.html#//apple_ref/doc/uid/TP40010853-CH12-SW1).
 Investigate why we changed access control (we made all the UI element variables private!).
 Dig through [optionals in Swift](https://developer.apple.com/documentation/swift/optional) and why we use guard/if let *everywhere*.

+### About HackPacks 🌲

+HackPacks are built by the [TreeHacks](https://treehacks.com) team to help hackers build great projects at our hackathon that happens every February at Stanford.
+We believe that everyone of every skill level can learn to make awesome things, and this is one way we help facilitate hacker culture.
+We open source our hackpacks so everyone can learn, regardless of their ability to attend TreeHacks.
+Feel free to use these at your own hackathons, workshops, and anything else that promotes building :) If you're interested in attending TreeHacks, you can apply on our website during the application period.
+You can follow us here on [GitHub](https://github.com/treehacks) to see all the open source work we do (we love issues, contributions, and feedback of any kind!), and on [Facebook](https://facebook.com/treehacks), [Twitter](https://twitter.com/hackwithtrees), and [Instagram](https://instagram.com/hackwithtrees) to see general updates from TreeHacks.

 ### License
 MIT